I'm gonna have to New York GOP congressional candidate embraces limbaugh despite recent controversy.

 We're all raised to be loved.

-We want to be loved, we're told to do things to be loved and appreciated and liked.
+We're told to do things to be loved and appreciated and liked.

-We're raised, don't offend anybody, be nice as you everybody wants total acceptance.
+We're raised, don't offend anybody, be nice.

-Everybody wants respect, everybody wants to be loved.
+Everybody wants to be loved.

 That was a tough psychological thing for me.

-I've never been in my life.
+I didn't understand it at first because I've never been in my life.

-All of a sudden I'm on the radio and I become one.
+All of a sudden, I'm on the radio and I become one.

-If you listen to liberal critics, all of a sudden I'm a racist, sexist, big and home, I'm a hater and all this stuff, and on none of those things and never have been.
+If you listen to liberal critics, all of them, I'm a racist, sexist, bigot, I'm a hater and all this stuff.

 And it's all because of my political views.